 I am the assistant for the Centre of Buddhist Studies at SOAS, and the PG representative for the UK association for Buddhist Studies (UKABS).

-In 2018-2019 I was in Japan for fieldwork, during which I conducted archival research, primarily at Eizan bunko, in Sakamoto.
+In 2018-2019 I did my fieldwork in Japan.
+I conducted archival research primarily at Eizan bunko, in Sakamoto.
 I was affiliated to Waseda university, where Prof. Ōkubo Ryōshun was my supervisor.

-I am currently teaching an introductory module on Japanese religions at Bristol University.
+From January to may 2020 I have taught an introductory module on Japanese religions at Bristol University.